gregorriegler/gregorriegler.github.io/_drafts/2023-01-10-solo-programming-considered-bad.md

 One way to deal with this is to keep a private backlog of ideas that come to mind but may not be relevant at the moment.
 This can help keep you focused on the task at hand while recording and considering other ideas for later.
 Knowing when to speak up and when to hold back is an important skill for effective collaboration.

+### Bias To Action
+TBD

+-
+-
+- up until here: about general behavior and principles -
+-

 ## Distributing Roles
 A logical first step is to distribute participants by what they do.